anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge MUST respond to all queries regardless of what Host: header is provided by the client.
 {{?RFC9110, Section 7.2}} makes the Host: header mandatory, so it will always be present.

-The following endpoints are defined for the *pledge* in this document.
+The following operations are defined for the *pledge* in this document, describing their endpoints and their corresponding URIs.
 The endpoints are defined with short names to also accommodate for the constraint case.

-When the registrar-agent reaches out to a pledge, for instance with an example URI path "http://pledge.example/.well-known/brski/tpvr", it will in fact send a Host: header of "pledge.example", with a relative path of "/.well-known/brski/tpbr".
-However in practice the pledge will often be known only by its IP address as returned by a discovery protocol, and that is what will be present in the Host: header.

-The pledge MUST respond to all queries regardless of what Host: header is provided by the client.
-{{?RFC9110, Section 7.2}} makes the Host: header mandatory, so it will always be present.

-Operations and their corresponding URIs:

 | Operation                  | Endpoint                   | Details |
 |:---------------------------|:---------------------------|:--------|